Horse Care Other

 mm

-Heather Wallace of Monmouth County, New Jersey is a certified equine and canine sports massage therapist and blogger.
-She is an adult amateur equestrian in unrequited loved with an OTTB and has two rescue dogs, Gonzo and Beau.
+Heather Wallace, a certified equine and canine sports massage therapist based in Monmouth County, New Jersey, is an ardent adult amateur equestrian with an enduring affection for Off-Track Thoroughbreds (OTTBs).
+Alongside her beloved OTTB, Heather shares her life with two rescue dogs, Gonzo and Beau.

 Add Comment